norcross/yourls-link-creator/readme.txt

 == Description ==

 Creates a YOURLS generated shortlink when saving posts.
+Allows for custom keyword inclusion when creating link, and quick view of click stats after creation.

 == Installation ==